 When you start a business, it is important to get the name of your brand EVERYWHERE.
 When it comes to logos on garments, most people think of the simple left chest on a t-shirt for pressing.
 There are so many other locations to put logos on shirts like the top or bottom of sleeves, the back, pockets, not to mention other garments like hats, pants, and so much more!
 Using Siser Brick is a great way to add some dimension to your logo to really get it to pop!
 I wanted to use Brick because the thickness adds an awesome 3D effect.
 Siser Brick is 600 microns thick, almost 7 times thicker than regular Siser Easyweed, which is 90 microns thick!
 In this blog, we will go over cutting instructions, pressing instructions, and overall experience using Siser Brick to brand our TravisMathew jacket with “Anton Brewhouse.”

-This jacket is such high quality.
-It is a full-zip, comfortable, stretchy, and durable jacket versatile for work or play!
+This jacket is high quality full-zip sweatshirt that is comfortable, stretchy, and durable for work or play!
 It is an 88/12 polyester/spandex blend with the TravisMathew logo on the left chest, and the name on the back.
 It pressed very well with the Siser Brick.

 For cutting, I used a Graphtec CE 6000 with a speed of 25 cm/s and a force of 20.
 I cut the images in reverse.
 For other cutters like a Silhouette Cameo, or craft cutter, you will need to turn up your pressure!
 Weeding was okay, the first two designs went smoothly, but the third one was too small of details for a thick vinyl like Brick.
 As you can see in this picture, the intricate details and tiny letters didn’t weed the best.